SDM-TIB/InterpretME/example/queries/french_royalty/README.md

 2. Shows the impact of the feature _childs_ for the classification of `http://interpretme.org/entity/Louis_XIV`.
 3. Shows the impact of all features (that actually contribute, i.e., weight > 0.0) for the classification of `http://interpretme.org/entity/Louis_XIV`
 4. Returns the results of the integrity constraint validation of `http://interpretme.org/entity/Louis_XIV`.
 5. Retrieves the main characteristics of `http://interpretme.org/entity/Louis_XIV` from the input KG.
-The InterpretME KG contributes to this federated query by providing the URL of _Louix XIV_ in the input KG.
+The InterpretME KG contributes to this federated query by providing the URL of _Louis XIV_ in the input KG.